arturmark/PC-Automation/README.md

 This script will create two folder backups: folder-copy and folder-copy-old, just to have an extra ability to rescue old folder after backup.

-*The idea is to backup small folders, for example with most recent work, which you want to be backed up frequently.
+*The idea is to backup small folders, for example with most recent work, which you want to have backed up frequently.

 ![Job Categories](https://github.com/arturmark/PC-Automation/blob/master/Folder_backup%20output.png)